2006 United States Senate election in Florida

-The 2006 United States Senate election in Florida was held November 7, 2006.
+The 2006 United States Senate election in Florida was held on November 7, 2006.
 Incumbent Democratic U.S. Senator Bill Nelson won re-election to a second term.

 Background

 During the Terri Schiavo case in March 2005, a talking points memo on the controversy was written by Brian Darling, the legal counsel to Republican Senator Mel Martínez of Florida.
 The memo suggested the Schiavo case offered "a great political issue" that would appeal to the party's base (core supporters) and could be used against Senator Bill Nelson, a Democrat from Florida who was up for reelection in 2006, because he had refused to co-sponsor the bill which came to be known as the Palm Sunday Compromise.
 Bill Nelson was nevertheless reelected as Senator on November 7, 2006, with 60% of the vote.

 Florida was one of five Democratic-held Senate seats up for election in a state that George W. Bush won in the 2004 presidential election.